-What is Clinical Psychology for children and adolescents?
+What is Psychology for children and adolescents?

 Who delivers the therapy?

-Reasons to seek our therapy in Scotland
+Reasons to seek this therapy

 - Adjusting to difficult life events (particularly bereavement, trauma, and abuse)